Skreamzz/Ishwikiclone/Upgrading-to-a-new-release.md

 release.

-Be aware that the way Alpine is setup, there is no downgrade path, so once you have committed to a new release there is no way back, except for a full reinstall.
+Be aware that the way Alpine is setup, there is no downgrade path, so once you have committed to a new release there is no way back, except for a full reinstall, or reverting to a backup from before the upgrade.

 ## Select a new release